How Much Further?!? - Illustration Tutorial

 Let's jump in...
 Part 1, the sketch!

-Not every illustration I create starts with a sketch, sometimes it's based on a photo or a pre-existing set of asset elements that I've previously created (where I take the elements, place on an art board and just start building – kinda like lego).
+Not every illustration I create starts with a sketch, sometimes it's based on a photo or a set of asset elements that I've previously created (where I take the elements, place on an art board and just start building – kinda like building with lego).
 More times than not though, I rough sketch first.
 For this particular project I created the sketch using Procreate Pocket.
 Yup, sketch completed via fat fingers on my iPhone whilst taking the LRT!
 (Shout out to Savage Interactive for the software download).

 Back to the illustration.